 Hope you liked this experiential travelogue of our whimsical wanderlust at the backwaters of Kerala.
 Strangely in this unplanned trip where we probably spent the shortest time in the destination, we got a taste of slow travel.
 We watched the sunset, we watched the sunrise, we dreamt in the boat and discovered hidden gems on the road like the random peacock sanctuary.

 It’s easy to explore Alleppey as everywhere you look there another waterway, another pretty boat, another lovely church or the beautiful beach.
 So if you have been procrastinating on your plans to visit the backwaters of Kerala wondering if it is worth it, I hope you don’t anymore.
 Share this story with your friends if you liked it.
-Subscribe to never miss a new post on Backpack & Explore.
+Subscribe to get weekly blog updates and some amazing freebies.

 Save this pin to read later again.